Fifty Shades Darker (film): Plot

-After Anastasia Steele left Christian Grey, he has nightmares about his abusive childhood.
+After Anastasia Steele leaves Christian Grey, he has nightmares about his abusive childhood.
 Meanwhile, Ana begins a new job as an assistant to Jack Hyde, an editor at Seattle Independent Publishing (SIP) whose last three assistants all quit within only 18 months without notice.
 Ana runs into Christian at the opening of her friend José Rodriguez's photography exhibit.
 She is dismayed Christian bought all of José's portraits of her.
-He wants her back and agrees to her “no rules, no punishments, and no more secrets” terms.
+He wants her back and agrees to her "no rules, no punishments, and no more secrets" terms.
 He also tells her that his birth mother was a crack-addicted sex worker.

 As Jack and Ana head for an after-work drink, she is approached on the street by a young woman resembling her.
 Christian arrives at the bar and is cool towards Jack, then quickly departs with Ana.
 She dismisses Christian's warning about his reputation, and is annoyed that he is considering buying SIP.
 Jack tells Ana he expects her to accompany him on a New York book expo trip, but after speaking with Christian, she agrees not to go.
 Shortly after, Ana again sees the same woman watching them from afar.
 Christian avoids answering about her identity, but later explains she is Leila Williams, a former submissive.
 After their contract ended, she wanted more, but he didn't.
 Leila married a man who later died, causing a nervous breakdown.
 She has been stalking him ever since.
 Prior to the Grey family's annual charity ball, Christian takes Ana to Esclava, a beauty salon owned by Elena Lincoln.
 A family friend, she is also Christian's former dominant who introduced him to the BDSM lifestyle by sexually assaulting him when he was a minor.
 Ana is furious that Christian took her there, and that they are business partners after all that.
 At the ball, Christian's sister Mia mentions that he was expelled from four different schools for brawling.
+During the ball, Ana rebuffs Elena's demand that she leave Christian, warning Elena to stay away.